dashpay/docs/wallets/electrum/security.rst

 Restore Wallet
 --------------

-The only thing needed to recover an Electrum wallet on another computer is its seed.
+The only thing needed to recover an Dash Electrum wallet on another computer is its seed.
 You can test wallet recovery with your current installation of Dash Electrum by removing the wallet data from the application data folder.
 This optional procedure is described below.
 Before continuing, verify that your seed is written down clearly and correctly on paper.

-To get Electrum to generate a new wallet, the old wallet data needs to be deleted.
-Begin by closing Electrum.
+To get Dash Electrum to generate a new wallet, the old wallet data needs to be deleted.
+Begin by closing Dash Electrum.
 Next, locate the application data folder according to your operating system:

 - **Linux:**
 	  1. Open Files, select **Go > Go to folder**, copy the path